AMN (TV station): Programming

 AMN carries programming from Nine Network, which includes the 9 News Sydney bulletin as well as the southern NSW/Wagga Wagga WIN News bulletin.
 The station also carries the Sydney feeds of 9Gem, 9Go! and 9Life.

 News

 WIN News Griffith (formerly MTN9 News) was a local news bulletin broadcast on MTN.
 The news bulletin premiered the same year as MTN launched, seeing it run for over forty years.
 WIN News Griffith was axed in August 2006, with WIN Television amalgamating the news bulletins from Griffith and Wagga Wagga into one Riverina bulletin presented from WIN's Wollongong studios The last bulletin aired on 18 August 2006.
 Following the bulletin's cancellation, WIN maintained a journalist, sport reporter and camera operator in Griffith to produce news stories, however, in 2013 this staff was reduced to a single video journalist, and then in 2015 was removed entirely to be replaced by a roving journalist from the Wagga Wagga station.
 Following the cancellation of the bulletin, Griffith City Council petitioned regional broadcasters in neighbouring areas to present a local news bulletin.
 This has since been abandoned.

+In November 2025, WIN News relaunched a local news bulletin for the Griffith and MIA region.
+The bulletin is presented by Bruce Roberts from the networks Wollongong studios.